bormaxi8080/osint-timeline/DRAFT.md

 Whapa is a set of graphical forensic tools to analyze whatsapp from Android and soon iOS devices.
 All the tools have been written in Python 3.8 and have been tested on linux, windows and macOS systems: https://github.com/B16f00t/whapa

 WhatsApp-OSINT.
 OSINT tool for WhatsApp that allows you to obtain profile pictures, verify Business accounts, check status and user information, analyze linked devices, review privacy settings, and access complete data using the RapidAPI WhatsApp OSINT API.
 Supports 6 endpoints: https://github.com/kinghacker0/WhatsApp-OSINT

+iNTERCEPT, a free and open-source platform that unites the best signal intelligence tools into a single, accessible interface: https://github.com/smittix/intercept

 Naminter.
 A Python package and command-line interface (CLI) tool for asynchronous OSINT username enumeration using the WhatsMyName dataset: https://github.com/3xp0rt/Naminter